Arc’teryx Cerium SV Hoody

 - The Competition

 To help you retain body heat, Arc’teryx outfitted the Cerium SV with a few key protective features.
-First and foremost are the hood and collar, which provide excellent coverage and are nicely insulated to keep your head and neck toasty (and the collar in particular is noticeably plush and cozy against the skin).
+First and foremost are the hood and collar, which provide excellent coverage and are nicely insulated to keep your head and neck cozy.
 Additionally, a drawcord at the hem allows you to cinch the jacket tight at the waist, and the elastic cuffs are snug enough to prevent cold air from creeping in (and warm air from escaping).
-Added up, it’s fairly easy to batten down the hatches.
+Taken together, it’s fairly easy to batten down the hatches.

-Down jackets typically aren't effective barriers against the elements, but Arc’teryx added a few key features to boost the Cerium’s weather resistance.
+Down jackets typically aren't effective barriers against the elements, but Arc’teryx added a few key features to boost the Cerium SV’s weather resistance.
 As a first layer of defense, the jacket boasts a durable water repellent (DWR) coating, which helps light moisture like mist or dry snow bead up on the surface rather than soaking through.
-Inside, Arc’teryx added 80- and 140-gram Coreloft in areas prone to wetting out like the shoulders, underarms, cuffs, and front of the collar.
+Inside, Arc’teryx added the 80 and 100g Coreloft mentioned above in areas prone to wetting out: the shoulders, underarms, cuffs, and front of the collar.
 Unlike down, synthetic insulation continues to insulate when wet, meaning it will keep you warm should moisture penetrate the outer shell.
+To be clear, I’m still quick to throw on a waterproof rain jacket or hardshell in heavy or extended rainfall, but the Cerium SV is perfectly capable of handling short bouts of moisture.
+I also found it to be surprisingly effective at blocking wind, which was no small ask in notoriously blustery Patagonia.

 Arc’teryx kept things simple with the Cerium SV’s organization, including two zippered hand pockets and one zippered interior pocket.
-That said, the layout is entirely functional and well-executed.
+That said, the layout is entirely functional and well executed.
 The hand pockets have down insulation on both the inside and outside, which helps keep hands warm.
-Additionally, the zippers feature “garages” that protect them at the top by deflecting moisture.
+And the pocket zippers feature “garages” that protect them at the top by deflecting moisture.
 Finally, the internal security pocket is large enough to swallow a plus-sized iPhone or Garmin inReach device (it also houses the stuff sack, although you can detach that and stow it wherever you want).

-- With 4.9 ounces of 850-fill down in a 13.9-ounce package, the Cerium SV is very warm for its weight and packs down impressively small.
+- With 2.7 ounces of 1,000-fill in a 9-ounce package, the Cerium SV is very warm for its weight and packs down impressively small.

 - Strategic use of Coreloft insulation and a DWR coating add a solid dose of assurance in light to moderate precipitation (without any notable impact on weight or packability).